appleimperio/docker-hyperhdr/README.md

 # docker-hyperhdr

+This is HyperHDR v18.0.0 Linux AARCH64 based on https://github.com/pewter77/docker-hyperhdr thanks pewtwr77 and thanks to the developer Awawa https://github.com/awawa-dev/HyperHDR

 To pull the image use: docker pull nocturno/hyper-hdr:latest

-This is HyperHDR v18.0.0 Linux AARCH64, thanks to the developer Awawa https://github.com/awawa-dev/HyperHDR

 Run the container